VA

 Technology and Tools: $600-1,800/year

-• Many VA providers include standard tools in package pricing
+Many VA providers include standard tools in package pricing.
+Additional software if needed includes project management, CRM, and file storage.

 Management and Communication: $1,500-3,000/year